Corporate Equality Index FAQ

 The following dates are provided for planning purposes only and are subject to modification:

-invitations to the online survey are set to be mailed to invited employers and e-mailed to employers that have participated in the past the week of July 8th (more about the survey).
-Employers are able to check their rating under the new critera as they complete the survey
+invitations to the online survey are set to be mailed to invited employers and e-mailed to employers that have participated in the past (more about the survey).
+Employers are able to check their rating under the criteria as they complete the survey

-surveys submitted to HRC for review - employers will be notified of any concerns or inconsistencies found and will be given opportunity to provide clarification
+Surveys submitted to HRC for review - employers will be notified of any concerns or inconsistencies found and will be given the opportunity to provide clarification

 We haven't participated in the past - how do we get involved now?

 Make sure that your employer qualifies to participate, then submit the name, position, e-mail, phone number and mailing address of a person authorized to represent your business to firstname.lastname@example.org.